 Storytelling emerged as an initiative during ESHIP 2018.
 Following that summit, the concept of a hub for stories about ecosystem building and information sharing emerged.
-The concept is a place where ecosystem builders can come to learn, get involved, be inspired and motivated.
-This includes stories, articles, tips, and information written by ecosystem builders, about ecosystem builders/ecosystem building, for ecosystem builders.
+The concept is a place where ecosystem builders can come to learn, be inspired and motivated.
+This includes stories, articles, tips, resources, and information written by ecosystem builders, about ecosystem builders/ecosystem building, for ecosystem builders.

 The online platform will strengthen the link between ecosystem builders by raising awareness, sharing stories, tips, information, learnings, and resources related to entrepreneurial ecosystem building.

 As opposed to writing articles for entrepreneurs, the audience for this platform is ecosystem builders.
 The purpose is to be a supportive hub of information and stories to support ecosystem builders.
 Examples of ecosystem builders that are targeted include, but are not limited to:

 - Entrepreneurial Support Organizations (nonprofits; incubators/accelerators; co-working space)

 - Community Development Organization & Advocacy (broader community building)